logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/data_validation_best_practices.md

     validation_ingestion_policy="STRICT")
 ```

-In this setup, Hopsworks will abort inserting a DataFrame that does not successfully fullfill all expectations in the attached Expectation Suite.
+In this setup, Hopsworks will abort inserting a DataFrame that does not successfully fulfill all expectations in the attached Expectation Suite.
 This ensures data quality standards are upheld for every insertion and provide downstream users with strong guarantees.

 ### Avoid Data Loss on materialization jobs